Oral Histories

 This entry was added in 2019 under ‘Digital Materials in Museums and Galleries’ and previously rescoped in 2021 to ‘Supporting Digital Materials for Museums and Galleries’.

 The 2023 Bit List Council superseded the entry, splitting it into six more discrete entries as the scope of the single entry was too broad to provide the guidance needed.
 The recommendation to break this entry down was also made by the 2021 Jury, as the types of digital collections content in museums can be vast and offer particular risks in museum and gallery contexts.
-Approaches to preservation are dependent on whether these oral history recordings are on analogue and digital portable media (e.g. external hard disk drives, audio or video tapes), or are in a somewhat managed networked environment.
+Approaches to preservation are dependent on whether these oral history recordings are on analogue and digital portable media (e.g., external hard disk drives, audio or video tapes), or are in a somewhat managed networked environment.
 If held on portable media, guidance for portable media should be followed.
+They agreed with the 2021 Jury Review recommendations that Museum & Gallery entries require further rescoping.
+In regards to this entry, the 2023 Council recommended a review and rescope of Oral Histories and Research Materials and Outputs due to overlaps/cross referencing which, due to time constraints, was unable to be done for the 2023 review cycle.

 Additional Comments